James Ramsden (industrialist): Biography

-James Ramsden was most probably born at Bolton, Lancashire (although the census records are inconsistent on this point).
+James Ramsden was most probably born in Bolton, Lancashire (although the census records are inconsistent on this point).
 James Ramsden was one of several children of William Ramsden, an engineer.
 He served an apprenticeship with the Liverpool firm of Bury, Curtis, and Kennedy before becoming locomotive superintendent for the new Furness Railway Company in January 1846.
 He very soon rose to become company secretary, and later served as managing director between 1866 and 1895.

+Along with Capt.
+L. Barstow, RN, Inspecting Commander of Coastguard, Ramsden was instrumental in the creation of Barrow Lifeboat Station on Roa Island, both having made a request to the Royal National Lifeboat Institution in 1864.
+He was appointed Honorary Secretary of Barrow lifeboat in 1865.

 In 1866, Ramsden was also appointed managing director of the Barrow Hematite Steel Company, Limited, and from 1875 to 1888 took the same role at The Barrow Shipbuilding Company.

 Ramsden's home was Abbots Wood, a large new mansion on the outskirts of the town, rented from the railway company.
 From here, he took an active interest in virtually all local developments, including the early Barrow Shipbuilding Company; the new Port of Barrow, and the massively expanded iron and steel industries.
 He was also a notable benefactor, contributing towards many new social and civic facilities within the town.

 Ramsden was knighted in 1872, and a statue by Matthew Noble was unveiled that same year in what was to become Ramsden Square, Barrow-in-Furness.
 A portrait of Ramsden hangs in the borough's town hall.
 However, he remained a largely local figure, declining calls to stand for Parliament in 1885 when the borough was seeking its first Member of Parliament.
 He served as High Sheriff of Lancashire from 1873-1874.

 Ramsden was married in 1853 to Hannah Mary Edwards from Wallasey, Cheshire.
 Their only child Frederic James Ramsden (1859–1941) also served as superintendent of the Furness Railway.

 Sir James Ramsden died in 1896 and was buried at Barrow Cemetery.